Lemon Thyme Sorbet

 Ingredients

-2 sprigs fresh lemon thyme or regular thyme, leaves removed
+- 2 sprigs fresh lemon thyme (leaves removed)

 Preparation